kb1907/PySpark_Projects/README.md

 # **PySpark Projects**
 -------------------------------------------------------------------
-- In this folder, different-scale PySpark projects can be found.
+- In this folder, various PySpark projects of different scales can be found.
 - All the best